greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 **Response to belief 15**

 The author is welcome to fund "sustainable energy," if she can find it.
 It typically does not exist.
-However, given the author's other positions, she probably means she wants the fascist government to tax everyone more and put a tiny fraction of that money towards energy projects that have the label of being "sustainable," regardless of whether they are effective or sustainable, so she can virtue signal.
+However, given the author's other positions, she probably means she wants the "fascist government" to tax everyone more and put a tiny fraction of that money toward energy projects that have the label of being "sustainable," regardless of whether they are effective, sustainable, or safe for the environment, so she can virtue signal.

 There are no sustainable options that even begin to replace coal, oil, and natural gas.
-The only way to make this claim is to 1) be unaware of how much energy it takes to run a first-world nation such as the U.S., 2) be unaware of how much coal and oil energy are required to allow us to play with wasteful trinkets such as solar energy (in its current incarnations) and wind farms, 3) be unaware of how much pollution and environmental damage are being displaced to other locations in the pursuit of so-called "sustainable" energy, and 4) be unaware of the many supply and environmental shortcomings of so-called "sustainable" energy sources.
+The only way to make this claim is to 1) be unaware of how much energy it takes to run a first-world nation such as the U.S., 2) be unaware of how much coal and oil energy is required to allow us to play with wasteful trinkets such as solar energy (in its current incarnations) and wind farms, 3) be unaware of how much pollution and environmental damage are being displaced to other locations in the pursuit of so-called "sustainable" energy, and 4) be unaware of the many supply and environmental shortcomings of so-called "sustainable" energy sources.

-Truly rational liberals would be calling for more power from nuclear facilities, not the end of coal, oil, and natural gas.
+Truly rational persons would be calling for more power from nuclear facilities, not the end of coal, oil, and natural gas.

 ---